woooowoooo/woooobot/README.md

 When results begins, first the leaderboard will be created.
 Then, the results CLI will activate.
 After results are finished with `end`, the bot will post the full leaderboard (generated at the beginning) in the results channel, as well as in the leaderboard channel if a `leaderboards` channel id is defined in `twowConfig.json`.
+It will then post a 49 message ["spoiler wall" of "morshu sentences"](#Spoiler%20Wall) in the results channel to prevent people from unintentionally seeing the results.
+Finally, it will post a link to the beginning of results.

 #### CLI
 Examples: